AndrewDanilov/yii2-yandexmap/README.md

 Yandex Map
 ===================
-Yandex map widget places map with mark on any page of your site.
+Widget loads yandex map and places marks on it provided with array or with handler url on json file.

 Installation
 ------------